Mokmokhi/Pacman/High_Level_Design.md

 ### Project Overview

 This project is to create a Pacman game through Unity game engine.
-The project will be divided into
+The infamous Pacman game is one side an arcade game to escape from the chasing of ghosts, but one side has the potential to become a dungeon-like horror game, such as dark deception.
+We aim at producing a brand new Pacman game inheriting the idea of traditional Pacman, but enhancing the experience by introducing horror features.
+The project will be built under the guidance of software development, and be evaluated by aspects of software engineering taught in the course CSCI3100 Software Engineering.

 ### System Feature